Tech-FZ/EmuGUI/README.md

 # EmuGUI
 What should I say?
 I didn't like the existing QEMU interfaces for Windows, so I made my own.

+## New experimental mirror on Codeberg

+This is an experimental mirror of EmuGUI which is also hosted on GitHub.
+If you still prefer the GitHub mirror, you can check here: https://github.com/Tech-FZ/EmuGUI

 ## We're Using GitHub Under Protest

 This project is currently hosted on GitHub.
 This is not ideal; GitHub is a